Ramstein, Germany: What to pack, what to wear, and when to go [2023]

 Comfort + Essentials

-A plug adapter that supports outlet types C and F. Ensure that you choose the necessary type.
-A lot of adapters that you can buy are simply plug changers and require your devices to convert the voltage themselves.
-If yours can't do that they could get fried.
-This one should be appropriate for most countries.
+A plug adapter that supports outlet types C and F. It's important that you choose the right kind.
+The majority of adapters available are simply plug changers and expect your devices to convert the voltage themselves.
+If yours can't do that they could burn up.
+This one works in most places.

 Make your flight more comfortable with an airplane phone mount